Yeonpyeongdo: 2010 bombardment

-On November 23, 2010, North Korean artillery shelled Yeonpyeong with dozens of rounds at Yeonpyeong-ri and the surrounding area.
+On 23 November, North Korean artillery shelled Yeonpyeong with dozens of rounds at Yeonpyeong-ri and the surrounding area.
 This shelling followed a Southern military exercise in the area.
 The South returned fire with 155 mm K-9 self-propelled howitzers.
 The shelling damaged dozens of houses as well as Southern military infrastructure and set buildings on fire.
 Two South Korean Marines and two civilians were killed in the shelling, with eighteen others wounded.

 Accounts of the billowing smoke were reported in Korean and international newspapers.
 Thick columns of black smoke rising from the island were the primary proof that the attack had occurred.
 South Koreans watching television saw the smoke rising from the island after it was hit.

 During the bombardment, most of the residents were hiding in a dugout and then escaped to Incheon on a ferry and a fishing boat.
-Before the bombardment, the number of the residents usually reached about 1400; after the attack, at one time it was down to about 100.
+Before the bombardment, the number of residents usually reached about 1400; after the attack, at one time it was down to about 100.
 It was anticipated that, since the remaining residents were planning to leave as well, the number would keep decreasing.
 It was also said that there was a relatively high possibility that the island's population would become very scarce.
 However, in March 2011, 5 months after the bombardment, more than 80% of the residents went back to the island.

 In addition, after the attack, there were weapons newly installed to strengthen the security.
-Because civilians were banned for a time to even enter the island, people presumed that it would end up becoming a military base.
-To their surprise, however, it turned out that the number of the residents increased and the residents are now known to be diligently and enthusiastically working in their own fields (such as crab fishery) despite the tragic incident.
-Shelters and dugouts were newly constructed in order for them to be all able to evacuate in the case of emergencies.
+Because civilians were banned for a time from entering the island, people presumed that it would end up becoming a military base.
+To their surprise, however, it turned out that the number of the residents increased and the residents are now known to be working in their fields (such as crab fishery) despite the incident.
+Shelters and dugouts were newly constructed for them to be all able to evacuate in the case of emergencies.

+2024 bombardment

+Between the hours of 9:00-11:00 AM on the morning of 5 January, the South Korean military reported around 200 shells fired from the Jangsan and Deungsan Capes, prompting an evacuation of the South Korean islands of Yeonpyeong and Baengnyeong.
+The evacuations for Yeongpyeong were first at 12:02 PM, then again at 12:30, with the evacuations for Baengnyeong coming at "around the same time."

+The shells fell into the ocean in the buffer zone between the two countries.
+No damage was reported.